event field that identifies which lifecycle event fired. Treat the body as a discriminated union and branch on that field.

 call.ended’s callStatus.
 Omitted for text sessions.Call sessions only.
 Same as

 call.ended’s callDuration.
-Omitted for text sessions.Implementation example
+Omitted for text sessions.recording.ready

 Ordering

-If you subscribe to multiple events,session.finalized is always last for a given session.
+Among the lifecycle events (session.ended, call.ended, session.finalized), session.finalized is always last for a given session.

 Typical order for a call session: